-One copy of the dissertation or first book published after the dissertation (in the original language);
+One copy in the original language of the dissertation or first book published after the dissertation;

-and 5 copies each of the following items (all in English, in this order, and please do not staple):
+and 5 copies each of the following items (all in English, and please do not staple):

 Only complete applications can be considered (31 items in all).
-Online applications are not accepted.
-Please send your application via mail to the following address:
+Please send all documents (hard copies) to the following address:

 An international, interdisciplinary and multi-religious board of distinguished scholars evaluates and ranks the applications.